durdenx96/placeandtime-web/content/post/AI/index.md

 tags = ["ai","artificial_intelligence","chatGPT"]
 +++

+# Artificial Intelligence

-## I asked ChatGPT to write me a joke...
+I asked ChatGPT to write me a joke...

 "Why did the AI go to therapy?
 Because it was feeling existential and questioning its purpose."